 All ADC’s use job simulation exercises.
 This means typical aspects of relevant management roles are selected for the candidate to undertake within a compressed timeframe.
 Types of exercises and how these are used will vary between different FRS, depending on their preferences and priorities.

 ADC Exercises usually fall into the categories of:

-Written Exercises, Group Discussions or Role-plays.
+Written Exercises (inbox / in-basket or strategic direction paper), Group Discussions, Presentations and Role-plays.
 The role-play can involve a one to one scenario (the candidate and one role-player) or a group scenario (the candidate and two role-players.
 This may be three at Strategic level).

-Each ADC will begin with the candidate reading Background Information that is relevant to the environment all of the day’s exercises will be set in.
+Most ADC or use of assessment exercises will begin with the candidate reading Background Information that is relevant to the environment all of the day’s exercises will be set in.
 It is not necessary to do any research or studying before the ADC; all of the information that you need will be presented on the day.
 All instructions will be read out by an administrator before each exercise begins.
-There are 3 ‘sets’ or versions of National Toolkit exercises.
-It is likely that your FRS will be using either set 2 or 3.
-The exercise content will be the similar in both sets but some of the specific instructions may vary.
-Each exercise will assess a number of PQAs.

 Tip: You will be unaware which PQA’s are being assessed; consistent advice from candidates is to not worry about the PQA’s, and just deal with the issues that are presented to you.

 This is a written exercise which requires you to deal with a number of items presented, usually in memo, email or letter form.
 You will need to deal with the items, outlining the actions you would take in response to them.
 As with all of the exercises, the type of tasks you will find in the in-basket would be similar to the sort of thing you would need to do at either supervisory or middle manager level, as appropriate.